Code of Conduct International Student Higher Education

 h.
 This Code of Conduct.

-Furthermore, the educational institution shall provide a description of the knowledge and skills the international student will have acquired after successfully completing the study programme.
+Furthermore, the education institution shall provide a description of the knowledge and skills the international student will have acquired after successfully completing the study programme.

 2.2

-The information provided by the educational institution to the international students based on this Code of Conduct shall either be in English, the language of instruction or the international student’s native language.
+The information provided by the education institution to the international students based on this Code of Conduct shall either be in English, the language of instruction or the international student’s native language.

 2.3

 The higher education institution shall ensure that its advertising and presentations indicate the nature of the higher education institution and its education programmes.
-In this, in its information and when recruiting international students, it shall act following the rules and standards laid down in the Advertising Code of the Netherlands Advertising Code Commission (Nederlandse Reclame Code Commissie), particularly the general code (I) and the special advertising code for courses (II-b).
+In this, in its information and when recruiting international students, it shall act following the rules and standards laid down by the Netherlands Advertising Code Committee (Nederlandse Reclame Code Commissie) in the Advertising Code, in particular in the General Code (I) and the Special Advertising Code for Courses (II-b).
 The higher education institution shall use a name in the English language that reflects the nature of the institution.

 3.1